DMadir/Project-One/README.md

 - The Elk-VM collects log from multiple machines and send the data to a single database.
 - It help in execution of complex searches and virtualization of the network with graphs, and charts.
 ### Using the Playbook
-In  to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the yaml file to /etc/ansible/roles.
 - Update the playbook file to include ansible yaml configuration file.
-- Run the playbook, and navigate to ansible-playbook.yml to  that the installation worked as expected.
+- Run the playbook, and navigate to ansible-playbook.yml to check that the installation worked as expected _

- Answer the following questions to fill in the blanks:_
-- Which file is the playbook?
+- which file is the playbook?
 The playbook is a yaml file.
 Where do you copy it?
 You copy it from /etc/ansible/file.
 - Which file do you update to make Ansible run the playbook on a specific machine?
 We update the /etc/ansible/hosts configuration file.
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 - We use the group name called elkserver in the hosts file to install the ELK server and DVWA VM to install the filebeats.
-- Which URL do you navigate to in  to  that the ELK server is running?
-The url is http://104.43.134.167:5601/app/kibana _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+- Which URL do you navigate to in order to check that the ELK server is running?
+The url is http://104.43.134.167:5601/app/kibana
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
 1. Command: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
 2. Command: sudo /etc/ansible/files/filebeat-configuration.yml
 3. Command: sudo dpkg -i filebeat-7.4.0-amd64.deb
 4. Command: sudo /etc/filebeat/filebeat.yml